pmharrison/patterny/README.txt

 provided in Examples/output, to check against.
 There may be slight differences owing to different pseudo-random number generation.

-To run patterny on the test data, use:
+To run patterny on the test data (inside the patterny directory), use:

-  ./patterny Examples/further-examples-disprot.fasta further-examples-disprot
+  sh patterny Examples/further-examples-disprot.fasta further-examples-disprot

-  ./patterny -cmodules no Examples/further-examples-cmodules-yeast.fasta further-examples-cmodules-yeast
+  sh patterny -cmodules no Examples/further-examples-cmodules-yeast.fasta further-examples-cmodules-yeast

 In the latter case, they are already CModules (i.e., compositional modules defined using Moduley), so the option '-cmodules no' is specified.